cloudblog004/fantasticfoodies/content/en/posts/2008-recipe-of-speedy-cream-of-chicken-soup.md

 - "Pinch Paprika powder"
 - " Few sprigs of Dil soya"
 recipeinstructions:
 - "Melt butter in pan.
-Add finely chop garlic &amp; onion.
-Saute in butter till soft.add flour &amp; stir continuly to avoid lumps.add milk &amp; mix well.add salt &amp; black pepper.
+Add finely chop garlic & onion.
+Saute in butter till soft.add flour & stir continuly to avoid lumps.add milk & mix well.add salt & black pepper.
 A thick white sauce has formed."
 - "Add cooked shreded chicken in pan.
 Mix well in sauce.
-Add chicken stock &amp; mix well.
-Bring it to boil, reduce heat &amp; let it simmer over low heat till soup thickens.add paprika powder.taste it &amp; adjust seasoning.
-Top with soya sprigs before serving.serve hot &amp; enjoy with Cookpad."
+Add chicken stock & mix well.
+Bring it to boil, reduce heat & let it simmer over low heat till soup thickens.add paprika powder.taste it & adjust seasoning.
+Top with soya sprigs before serving.serve hot & enjoy with Cookpad."
-- "Note: if soup is not as thick as required, then mix 1-2 Tbsp cornflour in water &amp; add to soup."
+- "Note: if soup is not as thick as required, then mix 1-2 Tbsp cornflour in water & add to soup."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe